-TEARS’ Community Veterinary Hospital has a proud history of providing animal medical services to low-income households (those with a household income of less than R12,000 per month for sterilisations at a welfare rate and less than R9,000 per month for procedures at a welfare rate), as well as sterilising and treating animals brought to us as a result of various outreach projects, such as our Feral Cat Project.
+TEARS’ Community Welfare Veterinary Hospital has a proud history of providing animal medical services to low-income households (those with a total household income of less than R12,000 per month for sterilisations at a welfare rate and less than R9,000 per month for procedures at a welfare rate), as well as sterilising and treating animals brought to us as a result of various outreach projects, such as our Feral Cat Project.

 Clinic & Mobile Units

 Our hospital is staffed by one full-time veterinarian and four veterinary assistants who focus on sterilisation, but are able to treated most injuries and illnesses.

 One of the core aims of the clinic is to control the unwanted births of dogs and cats in low-income areas, and sterilisation of all treated animals is mandatory.
 Sterilisation drives, including door-to-door canvassing, have resulted in fewer unwanted puppies and kittens in our regularly serviced areas.

 Taking our health services to the streets